UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    .. admonition:: First time
       :class: dropdown

       - The variable CONDA_ENVS_PATH contains the location of your environments.
-Set it to your project's environments folder, if you have one, instead of the HOME folder.
+Set it to your project's environments folder, if you have one, instead of the $HOME folder.
-      - Otherwise, the default is ~/.conda/envs.
+      - Otherwise, the default is ``~/.conda/envs``.
       - Example:

       .. code-block:: console